Dedrick History, Family Crest & Coats of Arms

 - William E. Dedrick, American politician, U.S. Attorney for the Southern District of Mississippi, 1875-76

-- Seymour Dedrick, American Democrat politician, Candidate for New York State Assembly from Broome County 2nd District, 1921
+- Seymour Dedrick, American Democratic Party politician, Candidate for New York State Assembly from Broome County 2nd District, 1921

 - James R. Dedrick, American politician, U.S. Attorney for the Eastern District of North Carolina, 1993

-- Fred Dedrick, American Democrat politician, Alternate Delegate to Democratic National Convention from Utah, 1972
+- Fred Dedrick, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Utah, 1972

 - Charles L. Dedrick, American politician, Candidate for U.S. Representative from New York 20th District, 1910; Candidate for New York State Senate 25th District, 1912